Quandela/Perceval/docs/source/backends.rst

 ^^^^

 The Simulator of LAttice of Polynoms ``SLAP`` algorithm iterates over output probability amplitudes by walking in a lattice of intermediary results representation.
-It is designed to require a less memory than ``SLOS`` (2^n complex values) at the cost of a slightly higher computation time.
+It is designed to require less memory than ``SLOS`` (2^n complex values) at the cost of a slightly higher computation time.

 Naive